firebase-toolbelt/firebase-sync/README.md

 # firebase-sync

-This lib focus on binding your redux state to your firebase backend.
-We do this with a component based approach so that all fetch/sync/unsync operations are done when a component of yours is mounted or unmounted.
-Helper functions are also provided if you need to access this operations from your code.

-We provide a single `FirebaseSync` component that you may use directly or by wrapping it with a predefined setup and exporting it as your own component.
-We recommended that you use the latter for a more scalable application.
+Bind your firebase backedn to your redux state with a dead simple component based approach.
+This is extremelly flexible and has been used for more than one year in production apps.

 ## Table of Contents